barbazul/1kfa/mod_guide_player.md

 The players choose the best result to resolve the flip.

 <!--
-Only the spotlighted player can possibly receive green tokens from this flip, and only with their own card.
-If the card that resolves the flip wasn't the spotlighted player's, nobody receives a green token.
+Only the spotlighted player can possibly receive experience points from this flip, and only with their own card.
+If the card that resolves the flip wasn't the spotlighted player's, nobody receives a experience point.
 -->

-Only the card that resolved the flip can generate a green token, and only for the player who played it.
+Only the card that resolved the flip can generate a experience point, and only for the player who played it.

 If there are any negative consequences (damage, danger, etc) from the